Kigstn/BungIO/docs/src/Guides/auth.md

 This is a bit more tricky, but there are some good tutorials on how this process works [here](https://github.com/Bungie-net/api/wiki/OAuth-Documentation) and [here](https://lowlidev.com.au/destiny/authentication-2).

-BungIO helps you by once you have acquired the `code`, anything before that needs to be set up by yourself.
+BungIO helps you by creating an auth url your users can use and then again once you have acquired the `code`.
+Handling the redirect you set up with bungie needs to be done by yourself, sadly bungIO cannot help you with that.

 ## BungIO and Bungie Authentication
+- [X] Create a valid bungie authentication url
 - [ ] Let the user authenticate with your app to get a code
 - [X] Get authentication from a code
 - [ ] Store authentication information